 There are many methods for mounting this dish antenna to your elevation boom.
 Constructors must give consideration to the placement of the dish to reduce the wind loading and off-balance to the rotator system by this mounting.
 In the illustrated installation, the off-balance issue was not a major factor, but the dish was placed near the center of the elevation boom, between the pillow block bearing supports.
 As there is already sizeable aluminum plate for these bearings, the dish was located to "cover" part of that plate, so as to not add measurably to the existing wind-loading area of the overall assembly.
-A mounting bracket provided with the stock dish clamps to the end of a standard 2-inch pipe (actual measure: \$\phi 2.38 inch) stanchion.
-This bracket was turned around on the dish and clamped to the leg of a welded pipe Tee assembly, see Fig 23.62.
+A mounting bracket provided with the stock dish clamps to the end of a standard 2-inch pipe (actual measure: \$\$\\$2.38 inch) stanchion.
+This bracket was turned around on the dish and clamped to the leg of a welded pipe Tee assembly, see Fig 23.58.
 Pipe reducing fittings were machined and fitted in the Tee top bar, which was cut in half for clamping over the 11/2-inch pipe used for the elevation boom.
 Bolts were installed through drilled hole and used to clamp this assembly.

-AN INTEGRATED AO-40 ANTENNA SYSTEM
+AN INTEGRATED DUAL-BAND ANTENNA SYSTEM

 An effective system can be built starting with off-the-shelf components-the Teksharp 1.2-meter dish and AIDC-3731AA downconverter.
-Amateurs have found that talking to others all over the world on the microwaves of AMSAT-OSCAR 40 is fun!
-More and more hams are discovering AO-40, our newest amateur satellite.
-And, DXpeditions are including equipment for AO-40, as well.
-Long ragchews and rare DX are common.
-These amateur operations demand quality systems for communication through AO-40.
-These systems include not only antennas, but also high quality receiving converters, both of which are covered here
+These systems include not only antennas, but also high quality receiving converters, both of which are covered here.

-Operators are finding an increased availability of components for their AO-40 stations, providing them with a broad selection of the needed equipment.
-The products described here allow a single dish antenna to provide for the required dualband operation, with an S-band (2.3 GHz) downlink and L-band (1.2 GHz) uplink to AO-40.
+Operators are finding an increased availability of components for their stations, providing them with a broad selection of the needed equipment.9 The products described here allow a single dish antenna to provide for the required dual-band operation, with an S-band (2.3 GHz) downlink and L-band (1.2 GHz) uplink.

 A new company has surfaced on the amateur equipment horizon, Teksharp.
-Teksharp is providing kits for both 1.2- and

-1.8-meter-diameter parabolic dish antennas.
+Teksharp is providing kits for both 1.2- and 1.8-meter-diameter parabolic dish antennas.
 Additionally, S-band receiving converters are available from a number of different suppliers, including Teksharp.
 Here, Dick Jansson, WD4FAB, selected a well-proven converter, the modified AIDC-3731AA, from Bob Seydler, K5GNA.
 Bob takes commercial converters and modifies them for S-band amateur service, including an upgrade of the front-end band-pass filtering.
 This down-converter was selected for its superior and proven passband filtering, allowing an L-band transmitting uplink on the same antenna as the S-band downlink

-The AO-40 antenna system described here includes the dish antenna, its dualband feed system and the receiving converter.
-These three elements are critical for high quality communications through AO-40.
-This antenna system was combined with a proven 40-W, tower mounted L-band amplifier, also described in this chapter, resulting in a fully functioning AO-40 station.
+The antenna system described here includes the dish antenna, its dual-band feed system and the receiving converter.
+These three elements are critical for high quality communications.
+This antenna system was combined with a proven 40-W, tower mounted L-band amplifier, also described in this chapter, resulting in a fully functioning station.